aodendaal/aspnetboilerplate-core-ng/projectarchitecture.md

 So when you download a template, each project in the solution is a module and these have already been composed to create a basic application.

-### Application & Domain Service
+### Application Layer
-Application services get and return Data Transfer Objects (DTOs) An application service is used by the presentation layer to interact with the domain layer.
+The application layer is the interface between the presentation layer, any third-party applications and the business rules in the domain layer.

+It is responsible for authorization, data validation and converting the business objects into data transfer objects (DTOs) and vice versa.

+The layer is made up of one or more __Application Services__ and __Data Transfer Objects__.

-In our template the application services and DTO classes are in the __.Application__ project
+In the ABP template the application services and DTO classes are in the __.Application__ project.

+### Domain Layer
+The domain layer contains the domain entities and business rules of the applacation as well as any definitions.
+It is the heart of the application.

+The domain layer is made up of one or more __Domain Services__, conventionally called _Domain Managers_ to avoid confusion with application services.

 Domain Services get and return domain objects (entities or value types).

 A domain service can be used by other domain services or by an application service but it cannot be used by the presentation layer.

-In our template the domain services and entities are in the __.Core__ project
+In the ABP template the domain services and entities are in the __.Core__ project

+### AppServiceBase
-Both inherit from ```AbpServiceBase``` providing access to:
+Application Services and Domain Services both inherit from ```AbpServiceBase``` providing access to:
 * SettingsManager
 * UnitOfWorkManager
 * LocalizationManager
 * Logger
 * ObjectMapper

-## Security
+### Security

 See [User Manager, Roles & Permissions](usermanager.md) for more details.